JonatanOrtiz/Psychedelic-Calculator/README.txt

-A Psychedelic Calculator in JavaScript
+A Psychedelic Calculator in JavaScript.